isaiah/unexport/README.md

 First it will analyze usage of each idenfiers of the current package in the whole scope of workspace (GOPATH & GOROOT), and then use `gorename` to check conflicts and apply the changes.
-For performance reasons, the code as adopted from `x/tools/refactor/rename`.
+For performance reasons, (thread safty & caching) the code is adopted from `x/tools/refactor/rename`.

 Credits